 Have you ever wondered where to start for being a successful data analyst?
 Here is an article that shows everything about data analysis.

 Imagine two flower-seller who grow rose in their rose garden.
 They want to find out who is better at getting more roses to grow in their garden.
-One of them Jack says, “I have only 5 rose branch but this year I picked 30 roses! and the other one Mary replies, “You are not good at this, I picked 100 roses this month!
+One of them Jack says, “I have only 5 roses branches but this year I picked 30 roses!” and the other one Mary replies, “You are not good at this, I picked 100 roses this month!”

-If you just compare Jack’s 80 roses and Mary’s 100 roses, it does seem like Mary is the better gardener.
-But what if you should think that Mary had to plant a twenty-five rose branches to get that harvest?
+If you just compare 80 roses of Jack and 100 roses of Mary, it does seem like Mary is the better gardener.
+But think like that: what if Mary had to plant 25 roses branches to get that harvest?

 Now that you’ve normalized the data, you can clearly see that gardener Jack is much better!